vpayno/nix-home-manager-demo/README.md

 2025-02-22 22:57 : id 1 -> /nix/store/5hpkwpgykly4zj4lz6kksl7iif467izd-home-manager-generation
 ```

+## File Conflicts

+When Home Manager encounters a file collision with existing files you are now
+managing with Home Manager, you'll need to either rename or delete the targets
+manually or use the `-b extension` argument to have Home Manager rename them for
+you.
+Using `-b backup` makes it easy to find all the files renamed by Home
+Manager.

 ## Adding a package, file, and a script

 Adding the package `hello`, a file `~/.hello` and a script `my-script` using